Ittai Weinryb, editor

 The exhibition Agents of Faith: Votive Objects in Time and Place is on view at Bard Graduate Center Gallery from September 14, 2018 through January 6, 2019.

 The catalogue is also available as a Deluxe Edition with a cloth cover and silver tipped edges.
+Discounted pricing if you purchase the book with the Agents of Faith tote bag.

 Table of Contents